joenayjoe/SpondEvent/README.md

 #### Using CI/CD pipelines

-- Setup any CI/CD tools such as Jenkins, Github Actions etc to automate the deployment process.
+- Setup any CI/CD tools such as Jenkins, Github Actions etc to automate the continous deployment process.

 ### Future developments